 CA9 Finds Russian Jew’s Cumulative Harm Amounted to Persecution

-The Court found that the sustained economic pressure faced by Petitioner, the nature and extent of the physical violence she experienced, and the restrictions on her ability to practice her religion amounted to persecution.
-The Court found that the cumulative effect of this harm compelled a finding of persecution. (
+The Court found that the sustained economic pressure faced by Petitioner, the nature and extent of the physical violence she experienced, and the restrictions on her ability to practice her religion cumulatively amounted to persecution. (

 Krovota v.
 Gonzales